Horseweed in Canberra, ACT

 Leaf length: 2 to 10 cm long

-Leaf width: The leaves are 1.5 cm wide, and covered in soft hairs.
+Leaf width: The leaves are 1.5 cm wide, and have a cover of soft hairs.

-Reproduction: Fleabane seeds are spread by wind, and mature Flaxleaf Fleabane produces an average of 110,000 seeds.
-These can be viable for up to 18 months.
+Reproduction: Fleabane seeds spread by the wind, and mature Flaxleaf Fleabane produces around 110,000 seeds.
+These remain viable for up to 18 months.

-The optimum temperature for germination of Fleabane is 20°C with a base temperature of 4.2°C and a maximum temperature for germination of 35°C. 50% emergence occurs 4 to 5 days after moisture is supplied, at 20°C
+The optimum temperature for germination of Fleabane is 20°C. It has a base temperature of 4.2°C and a maximum germination temperature of 35°C. 50% emergence occurs 4 to 5 days after moisture is supplied, at 20°C

-Comments: Fleabane leaves are grey-green, oblong to wedge shaped to oval, and twisted near the base.
+Comments: Fleabane leaves are grey to green, oblong to wedge shaped to oval, and twisted near the base.
 They are very hairy and the edges are smooth, toothed and often wavy.
-The leaves that are near the base of the plant often wither early.
-Fleabane tolerates drought and frost, but is not competitive in shade.
+Fleabane tolerates drought and frost, but does not compete well in shade.

 Thanks to The Atlas of Living Australia for the distribution map.